 Lovina Festival in the town of Kalibukbuk (North Bali) is an opportunity to see a customary Balinese walking band and the gebogan march: towers of foods grown from the ground – contributions for the divine beings – adjusted on the heads of women on their way to the hallowed places.
 It happens in September.

 In October, prepare for the Nusa Dua Fiesta.
-At this energetic occurring, you’ll get the opportunity to absorb fascinating displays of craftsmanship, culture, game, and music, at the same time tucking into some delicious nourishment and participating in certain beverages.
+At this energetic occurrence, you’ll get the opportunity to absorb fascinating displays of craftsmanship, culture, game, and music, at the same time tucking into some delicious nourishment and participating in certain beverages.

 In West Bali, different paddy fields are transformed into racecourses to clear a path for the Makepung Buffalo Races.
 Skilled riders contend on carriages (similar to changed, conventional furrows) pulled by two bison – every one of them decked out in brilliantly hued formal attire; the finals of this genuine Grand Prix happen in November.

 Chinese New Year is a severe deal in Bali when Balinese individuals of Chinese drop riot with lion moving and wushu exhibitions (think sword battling and somersaults).
-Go for the celebrations, remain for the heavenly, flavorful bites.
+Go for the celebrations, and remain for the heavenly, flavorful bites.
 It happens in January or February, contingent upon the lunar schedule.

 One thing we haven’t referenced at this point is Galungan.
 Galungan, fundamentally, praises the triumph of dharma (truth) over adharma (insidious).
 This massive, multi-day celebration is, after Nyepi, the greatest of arrangements here.
 Boulevards are enriched with penjor – immense, elaborately adorned bamboo posts with contributions attached to the parts of the bargains.
-Individuals visit their families, penance pigs and chickens, feast, and petition God for the spirits of predecessors who come to Earth upon the arrival of Galungun itself.
+Individuals visit their families, penance pigs, and chickens, feast, and petition God for the spirits of predecessors who come to Earth upon the arrival of Galungun itself.

 Ten days after Galungan is Kalingan, denoting the day when the spirits of precursors come back to the hereafter.
-A large number of the previous days Galungan, and among Galungan and Kalingan, are named explicitly and are related with a specific piece of the celebration.
+A large number of the previous days Galungan, and among Galungan and Kalingan, are named explicitly and are related to a specific piece of the celebration.
 Penyekeban, for instance, is a day of concocting bananas for contributions and happens three days before Galungan.

 For what reason didn’t we notice it previously?
 Since this celebration depends on the wild 210-day pakuwon – or Balinese schedule.
 That implies that Galungan frequently happens two times every year, and regularly in extremely, changing months!
-In 2019, it was in July, while in 2020, it’s in February and September.
+In 2019, it was in July, while in 2020, it was in February and September.